Waikuku & Waikuku Beach, Waikuku

 Vicki from Rangiora

-Corokia Gentys Green is hardy New Zealand native plant with a small compact leaf.
+Corokia Gentys Green is a hardy New Zealand native plant with a small compact leaf.
 Very versatile - excellent for background planting, shelter, and clipped hedging.
 Perfect for hedging or as an individual specimen to add to your garden.
 Great for boundary.$4 per plant.
-Around 100 available. $4 per … View moreCorokia Gentys Green is hardy New Zealand native plant with a small compact leaf.
+Around 100 available. $4 per… View moreCorokia Gentys Green is a hardy New Zealand native plant with a small compact leaf.
 Very versatile - excellent for background planting, shelter, and clipped hedging.
 Perfect for hedging or as an individual specimen to add to your garden.
 Great for boundary.$4 per plant.
 Around 100 available. $4 per plant

 Price: $4